maimbeeb/OnlineExam/README.md

 		- Payment Screen will provide the following details:
 		  Name, CardNumber, Card expiry Date, Cvc.
-		- User need to provide the valid details to do the Strip Payment:
+		- User need to provide the valid details to do the Stripe Payment:
 			EmailId
 			Card Number {4242 4242 4242 4242}
 			Card expiry Date {12 / 20}
 			Cvc {123}
-		- Exam details will be send to the user registered email once applied successfull
+		- Exam details will be send to the users registered email once applied successfully

 	'Logout'
 		- Logout button is available for the user to logout the session.